Alton Towers

 In 1924, a group of local estate agents formed Alton Towers Ltd to take ownership of the estate and kept the gardens open as a visitor attraction.
 The estate was later closed to the public upon its requisition by the military during the Second World War.

-In the early 1950s, ownership was returned to Alton Towers Ltd and the grounds reopened to the public.
-Alton Towers continue to grow as a visitor attraction, with additions including a railway, fairground and, by the 1960s, a boating lake and chairlift.
-Property developer John Broome later acquired majority control in the park and began planning its development as a theme park.
+In the early 1950s, ownership returned to Alton Towers Ltd, now solely controlled by the Bagshaw family, and the grounds were reopened to the public.
+From this time, Alton Towers grew as a visitor attraction, with additions including a railway, fairground and, by the 1960s, a boating lake and chairlift.
+After marrying into the Bagshaw family, property developer John Broome became a director of the family business and began leading its development into a theme park.

-Under John Broome's ownership, Alton Towers was opened as a theme park in 1980 with the introduction of a pay-one-price ticket structure and new attractions, including the Corkscrew.
-The following years saw new rides and areas including The Flume, Around The World in 80 Days, The Black Hole and the Grand Canyon Rapids.
+Under John Broome's leadership, Alton Towers was opened as a theme park in 1980 with the introduction of a pay-one-price ticket structure and new attractions, including the Corkscrew.
+The following years saw permanent rides and areas added, including the Log Flume, Talbot Street featuring Around The World in 80 Days, and the Black Hole indoor coaster.

-In 1990, Broome sold Alton Towers to The Tussauds Group, then a division of Pearson plc, after his development of the former Battersea Power Station encountered financial difficulties.
-The change of park ownership brought another era of development, involving the opening of new themed areas and attractions, such as Runaway Mine Train (1992), The Haunted House (1992), Toyland Tours (1994), and Nemesis (1994).
+In 1990, Broome sold Alton Towers to The Tussauds Group, then a division of Pearson plc, after the park's development of the former Battersea Power Station encountered financial difficulties.
+The change of park ownership brought another era of major development, involving the opening of many new themed areas and attractions between 1992–97, such as Runaway Mine Train, The Haunted House, Toyland Tours, and Nemesis.
+The first on-site accommodation, the Alton Towers Hotel, opened in 1996.
 Tussauds' park development team from 1990 to 2002 included attraction producer John Wardley among others.

 The Tussauds Group was sold to venture capital firm Charterhouse in 1998.
-Oblivion opened that same year and Air (now Galactica) opened in 2002, both advertised as 'World First' ride types, followed by Spinball Whizzer in 2004.
+Oblivion opened that same year.
+Air (now Galactica) opened in 2002, followed by Spinball Whizzer in 2004.
+A second hotel and water park, Splash Landing Hotel and Cariba Creek, were opened in 2003.

 In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it with its then-subsidiary Merlin Entertainments.
 Dubai International Capital also gained 20% of Merlin Entertainment.